Grab a buddy, slip on your trainers and run side by side for sight loss in our charity fun run.

 Inspired by the way many people with sight loss run, Double Dash gets you and your buddy dashing around Regent's Park to complete the 5K fun run tethered together.

-So, whether you have sight loss and want to try guide running for the first time, or if you and a friend just want to challenge yourselves to try something new, Double Dash is inclusive to all.
+So, whether you have sight loss and want to try guide running for the first time, or if you and a friend just want to challenge yourselves to try something new, Double Dash is a charity fun run that's inclusive to all.

 Calling all Double Dash earlybirds